damianhakert/damianhakert.github.io/source/_posts/2016-03-15-gitlab-enterprise-edition-price-change.markdown

 - We want to enable people to order individual licenses.
 Now, if you need 2 licenses you don't need to buy a pack of 10 or if you need 104 you don’t need to buy two licenses of 100.
 - We want to avoid raising the price of our basic package.
-- We will also be offering Enterprise Edition Options (EE) for organizations to purchase with their subscription.
-EE Options will be specific features which certain organizations will find valuable.
-We want to charge only the people that use thes Options instead of raising the price for everyone.
+- We will also be offering GitLab EE Options for organizations to purchase with their subscription.
+GitLab EE Options will be specific features which certain organizations will find valuable.
+We want to charge only the people that use these Options instead of raising the price for everyone.
+An example of an EE Option, is [GitLab Geo](http://doc.gitlab.com/ee/administration/gitlab-geo/README.html) for $99/year/user.
 - We want to charge for 24/7 support.
 - Our plus package wasn't customizable enough for what our customers were requesting.